tobiasliebmann/WaveSim/README.md

 <img src=/images/time_step_linear_equation.jpg>
 </p>
-The frame of zeros in the matrix T correspond to the boundary condition of fixed end points which was already quitely implemented without mentioning.
+The frame of zeros in the matrix T correspond to the boundary condition of fixed end points which was already quietly implemented without mentioning.
 Further only the diagonal and the off-diagonal elements of T are populated.
 The discussion regarding the boundary condition will follow now.